MikeBeller/blog/content/posts/japan-post/index.md

 multi-course (12 courses?) traditional "Kaiseki" meal.
 They were very careful about our dietary restrictions -- and we could eat absolutely everything!

-### Friday 11/1
+### Friday November 1

-* Bus to cable car (we call it a funicular) to “rope way” (what we call a cable car gondola) to boat.
-Great views of Mt Fuji.
-Ended in Hakonemachi at the shogun checkpoint museum.
+On Friday morning we headed out to catch a bus, to a cable car (which we would call a funicular, to a "rope way" (which we would probably call a cable car or gondola, and got amazing views of Mt Fuji as we traveled.
+The vehicles made multiple stops and one could get off and walk around.

+We passed over a smoking volcanic field -- kind of looks hellish!
+It was not possible to get off there due to excess volcanic activity.

+Ultimately we landed on the shore of Lake Ashi.
+We took a boat across the lake to Hakonemachi.
+There we took a quick look at the "Shogun Checkpoint museum".
+During the Edo period the Shoguns kept a checkpoint at this mountain pass.
+Oddly one of the key reasons for the checkpoint was to ensure that the wives of the Daimyo (vassal shoguns of outlying regions) did not escape from Edo (Tokyo) where they were being held as hostage to guarantee the fealty of the Daimyo.

-* Then we walked to MotoHakone and  walked further along the lake.
-Visited Hakone shrine.
+We walked along the shore of Lake Ashi to MotoHakone and then continued on.
+We visited the Hakone shrine there.
-* Another amazing Japanese dinner at the hotel, followed by a dip in the onsen.

-### Saturday 11/2
-* Shinkansen to Hiroshima via Shin-Osaka.
-Had to stand almost the full first leg!
-* Visit to “the wrong municipal manga library “.
-Interesting how manga is also used for learning.
-* Hiroshima bomb dome and the park around it.
-* Unique dry ramen cheap dinner.
+Ultimately we grabbed a bus and returned to our hotel.
+We visited the Onsen (hot bath).
+We chose the "private family baths", since we are not too interested in public bathing.
+Afterwards we we had another amazing Kaiseki meal.

 ## Hiroshima and Miyajima Island

-Next stop -- Hiroshima.
-Just one night at the Granvia at Hiroshima Station.
-The goal is just to see the museum and the sights related to the bombing.
+Phase II of our trip -- Hiroshima Area.
+The goal is just to see the museum and the sights related to the bombing while in Hiroshima, and then visit the lovely Miyajima Island nearby.

+### Saturday November 2

+Saturday morning we took a taxi to Odawara station and caught the Shinkansen to Hiroshima via Shin-Osaka.
+Because we did not have a reservation, and it was a very busy weekend (due to Culture Day in Japan), we had to stand almost all the way to Shin Osaka!
+(90 minutes or so).

+When we arrived in Hiroshima we checked into our hotel -- the Granvia at Hirohshima station.
+We tried to visit the Manga Reading Room but due to a miscommunication, ended up in the Manga section of a small public library in the suburbs of Hiroshima.
+It was interesting to see what those suburbs looked like.
+We also learned a bit about how popular the Manga form is for reading material in Japan.
+It can even be used to teach educational topics some times.

+That evening we walked in "Peace Memorial Park" and saw the Bomb Dome memorial.
+This is a building right under the epicenter of the blast, which survived and is now left in place as a memorial.
+Very spooky.

+We walked around the area and ended up having dinner at a Mazeman Raman (dry raman) place called Okkundo Otemachi.
+Was a tiny place but really good and cheap and the staff was super nice!
+(It's well rated on Trip Advisor BTW.)

-### Sunday 11/3
+### Sunday November 3

-* Hiroshima Peace Memorial Museum.
-How to even describe?
-* Okonomiyaki pancake in Hiroshima Station.
-* Train and ferry to Miyajima.
-Itsukuru shrine.
-Even better was Daisho temple.
-* Walking around the town.
-Guy cleaning his dog’s butt.
+We started the day with the Hiroshima Peace Memorial Museum.
+Reall, how to describe this.
+The most similar feeling I can remember is when I've visited graphic Holocaust memorials.
+The human suffering involved is unimaginable but the museum does a good job of causing you to confront this.
+Really they manage to focus on the importance of peace and show surprisingly little bitterness in their exhibits, both human and historical.

+Afterwards we ate "Okonomiyaki" pancakes in Hiroshima Station for lunch.
+Oko is really almost any combination of (normally savory) ingredients, often involving noodles and cabbage, often pork (not for us), and egg.
+They are pervasive and made different ways in different cities.
+(We ended up having very different Oko in Kyoto with Howard and Hitomi later in the trip.

+Next we took the train and then a ferry to Miyajima.
+We saw the Itsukuru "floating" shrine.
+Unbelieveably packed!
+Fortunately we were staying on the island so we didn't have to leave that night.
+We were able to walk around in the evening and see the shoreline, and the really amazing Daisho-In temple up the hill.
+(Probably my favorite Buddhist Temple of the trip.)
+Sue loved the little Buddha's wearing knitted caps -- which we ended up calling Jewdas because their little caps looked like kippot!

+Interesting observation:  a guy cleaning his dog's butt.
+I mean they are just so clean here.

-* 12 course traditional dinner at hotel.
+We then had a course traditional dinner at hotel.
+Though I'd have to say the one at Manatei in Hakone was better.

-* Boat ride at night.
+We had a boat ride at night.
 All in Japanese but nice to be on the water in the brisk night.
-* Foot bath in kimono back at the hotel.
+Finally back to the hotel for a quick onsen foot bath wearing our hotel-provided kimonos.

-### Monday 11/4
+### Monday November 4

-* Ropeway to Mt Misen.
-Beautiful views then hiked down.
-* Back to Hiroshima for Shinkansen to Kyoto.
-* Hotel Granvia at Kyoto Station.
-11 floor outside escalator for Isetan mall at station.
+The next morning we woke up early to get a start before the morning rush of tourists arrived.
+We took the ropeway to Mt Misen.
+Really beautiful 360 views.
+We hiked down by way of the Daisho In temple.
+Sue got a chance to take like 100 more shots of the Jewdas...

+We then headed back by ferry and train to Hiroshima, and caught the Shinkansen to Kyoto.
+We arrived at Kyoto Station in the late afternoon and checked in to the Granvia hotel at the station.
+Very reasonable cost and really probably the best "standard" hotel we stayed at on the trip.
+We took a trip along the 11-floor outdoor escalator to see the majestic station and the Isetan department store, a quick dinner at the hotel restaurant and then to bed.

 ## Kyoto -- and family!

-Next we caught the Shinkansen to Kyoto Station -- our final stop being 6 days in Kyoto with our cousins, Howard and Hitomi Levine.
+So excited about this final phase of our trip.
+We get to spend time with Howard and Hitomi and see Kyoto through their eyes.

-### Tuesday 11/5
+### Tuesday November 5

 * Met Howard and Hitomi — breakfast at Ogawa Coffee in Kyoto Station.
 * Department store opening at Isetan!
 * Fushimi Inari shrine.
 Series of gates (inspired the “Gates” installations in Central Park)